GeorgeSchiro/GoPcBackup/README.md

             (see -AgeDays above).
 Wildcards are expected but not required (you can reference a single file if you like).

-            Note: the -ApplyDeletionLimit switch (see above) applies to each occurrence of this value separately.
+            Note: The -ApplyDeletionLimit switch (see above) applies to each occurrence of this value separately.
 In other words, each -FilesToDelete file specification is evaluated for a deletion limit count as a separate collection of files